ojunnar1/Data-Science-Projects/README.md

 ## House Prices: Advanced Regression Techniques

 Kaggle Competition.
 Training and testing dataset is provided.
 Objective is to predict sales prices of houses by applying various machine learning models and feature engineering.
-Ranked in top 20% on Kaggle.